Amish man killed in KY buggy crash

 One of his neighbors told WKYT he knew something was wrong when he saw Troyer's horse walking along the road without its buggy attached.

-Carter is charged with operating a mother vehicle under the influence of alcohol or drugs.
+Carter is charged with operating a motor vehicle under the influence of alcohol or drugs.

-It’s not yet known whether Carter will face additional charges, according to WKYT.
+It's not yet known whether she'll face additional charges, according to WKYT.

 Copyright 2018 WLEX via CNN.
 Raycom News Network contributed to this report.
 All rights reserved.